 Millions of Canadians have life insurance, but roughly 70% of them are not sure if their policy would give their family adequate financial protection.

-So the most important question you should ask when shopping for life insurance is, how much coverage do I need?
+So the most important question you should ask when shopping for life insurance is, how much life insurance coverage do I need?

-In this article, we will explore the factors that impact how much coverage someone needs, and what you should look for when buying coverage.
+In this article, we will explore the factors that impact how much life insurance someone needs, and what you should look for when buying coverage.

 How much life insurance do I need?